-We also host student engagement seminars to help you as you navigate the journey of university life.
+MSBM also hosts student engagement seminars with you in mind as you navigate the journey of university life.
 We also have online resources available to help you.
-Download the MSBM App (Google Play Store), or engage us on social media to get updates and useful information about the School.
+You may download the MSBM App from the Google Play Store, or engage us on social media to get updates and useful information about the School.